vacp2p/rfc/mvds/mdf.md

 ## Format

-The meta data field is used to convey information about a message and how it SHOULD be handled.
+We introduce the metadata message which is used to convey information about a message and how it SHOULD be handled.
 If an MVDS node implements this, we say that node has MDF capability (This might become part of a future reconicled MVDS spec).

 ```protobuf